maxlath/blue-cot/README.md

 #### buildQueryString

 ## See also
-you might want to consider using [couchdb-nano](https://github.com/apache/couchdb-nano), the offical (but bloated ;p) CouchDB NodeJS lib
+you might want to consider using [couchdb-nano](https://github.com/apache/couchdb-nano), the now offical (but bloated ;p) CouchDB NodeJS lib